charukeerthi/Cyber-Cafe-Management-System-project/README.md

 # Introduction

 Cyber Cafe Management System is a Database Management System.
 It is a database which keeps records of daily users of Cyber Cafe.
-It is used to store, modify and view the records using XAMPP software.
+It is used to store, modify and view the records of the customers by the admin using XAMPP software.

 # Technology